 Translated version of this PSD: Turkish

-Extension of the Turkish Lira Corporate Bond Framework by an additional TRY 1.2 billion for investments in unsecured and secured local currency corporate bond debt instruments with maturities not less than two years issued by Turkish corporates (excluding banks and non-bank financial institutions) in Turkey.
+Extension of the Turkish Lira Corporate Bond Framework by an additional TRY 1.2 billion for investments in unsecured and secured local currency corporate bond debt instruments with maturities not less than two years and a maximum of 6 years issued by Turkish corporates (excluding banks and non-bank financial institutions) in Turkey.

 The extension's transition impact stems from the following two transition qualities:

 Resilience: The extension will contribute to economic resilience by increasing the average tenor of bonds in which the EBRD participates and the average tenor of the local currency corporate bond market which both generate benefits for issuer and investor.
-It will also seek the opportunity to improve the secondary market by actively trading the bonds in which the Bank will invest.
-Once there is secondary market activity, additional liquidity will be created and this will improve the resilience of the market.
+It will also seek to deepen Turkey's local currency corporate bond market by promoting a functional and hedgeable floating rate index in the market.

 The extension will be available for Turkish corporates in Turkey.
 Bonds will be issued by banks and non-bank financial institutions (e.g. factoring, leasing companies) are not eligible under the extension.
 The framework will not concentrate on a specific set of corporates (i.e. by size, business activity and sector) but may be available for various sectors and from small-size to medium and large-sized companies.
 Depending on the nature of the business and the uses of the funds, sub-projects can be considered under MEI, Transport, Power & Energy, Natural Resources, Agribusiness, Manufacturing & Services, or Property & Tourism sectors.